 Evan Fein’s first opera, The Raven’s Kiss, based on Icelandic folk stories, was premiered in concert at Juilliard in the spring of 2011.
 His second opera, L’Île des sept sœurs, was given its premiere in Paris in October 2013 by Opéra de Poche.
 A third opera, City of Ashes, also commissioned by Opéra de Poche, was presented in November 2015 in Paris.
-His first major work for chorus and orchestra, Deborah, an oratorio based on the Book of Judges, will be premiered by Musica Sacra at Alice Tully Hall at Lincoln Center in March 2016.
+His first major work for chorus and orchestra, Deborah, an oratorio based on the Book of Judges, was premiered by Musica Sacra at Alice Tully Hall at Lincoln Center in March 2016.

 Evan Fein began playing the piano and composing at the age of six.
 He holds a Doctorate of Musical Arts and a Master of Music from The Juilliard School and a Bachelor of Music from the Cleveland Institute of Music.
-In addition, he pursued auxiliary studies at the Freie Universität Berlin and L’École Normale de Musique de Paris.
+In addition, he pursued auxiliary studies at the Freie Universität Berlin and L’École Normale de Musique de Paris (EAMA).
 His primary teachers included Robert Beaser, Samuel Adler, Michel Merlet, and Margaret Brouwer.

 His dissertation “The Ghosts of Versailles” by John Corigliano: An Evolutionary Study was completed in 2014.
 The first comprehensive study of the work commissioned by the Metropolitan Opera for its centennial, it is now available to scholars around the world.
 Equally at home in cinema, Evan holds an IMDb credit as primary orchestrator on the 2011 film Sedona, featuring Frances Fisher.